 In connection with this offering, we intend to adopt the 2017 Incentive Award Plan, or the 2017 Plan, in order to facilitate the grant of cash and equity incentives to our directors, employees (including our named executive officers) and consultants and certain of our affiliates and to enable us and certain of our affiliates to obtain and retain services of these individuals.
 Upon the effectiveness of the 2017 Plan, we will not make any further grants under the 2007 Plan.
-We expect that the 2017 Plan will become effective immediately prior to the completion of this offering.
+We expect that the 2017 Plan will become effective on the date immediately preceding the date on which our common stock is listed (or approved for listing) on NASDAQ.
 For additional information about the 2017 Plan, see "- Equity Incentive Plans" below.